Skip to main contentBack to Top

 Do you see yourself managing a medical practice for a group of physicians?
 How about coordinating medical services for a specific clinical area or department?

 Health services managers, also called health care executives or health care administrators, plan and direct medical and health services for a variety of different areas.
-The health services program from the College of Allied Health Sciences’ Department of Undergraduate Health Professions helps prepare students for a variety of pathways.
+The health services program from the College of Allied Health Sciences’ Department of Allied Health Professions helps prepare students for a variety of pathways.

 Augusta University is Georgia’s Health Sciences Center of Excellence, and we offer an experience like no other.
 Join us to become tomorrow’s health care professional today.